 The publisher of Dan’s Papers, which is the largest-circulation local newspaper on eastern Long Island, filed for bankruptcy, citing the weak real estate advertising market.
 This is despite the fact that Dan’s Papers claims an average reader household income of $381,000.
 The real estate market must be really bad, or high-income people must not be reading newspapers or both.
 Owner Brown Publishing Co., owns 15 dailies, 32 weeklies, 11 business publications, 41 free publications and 51 newspapers or niche websites.

 If you’re an iPhone, iPod Touch or iPad user who really likes the idea of getting a newspaper look-and-feel in a digital package, you might want to check out PressReader from NewspaperDirect.
 “If you’ve ever wanted to experience unadulterated newspaper goodness on the iPad, this is it,” the company said in an e-mail.
 “Cover-to-cover newspaper browsing with one finger.
 Or two, if you like to zoom in.”
 Which we do.
 The company says it delivers more than 1,500 daily newspapers from 90 countries digitally in formats that can be viewed or printed.
 The iPhone reader is free, so what do you have to lose?

 This entry was posted on Tuesday, May 11th, 2010 at 4:34 am and is filed under Advertising, Business News, BusinessModel, Demographics, Murdoch, Newspapers, OnlineMedia, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.